Book review: The Professor by Charlotte Brontë (Wordsworth Classics, 1994 )

 Pelet’s house was kept and his kitchen managed by his mother, a real old Frenchwoman.
 She had been handsome – at least she told me so, and I strove to believe her; she was now ugly, as only Continental old women can be.

 We know the English and the French don’t have much love for one another, but that’s just plain rude.
 Seriously!
 I’m kind of offended and I’m neither Continental, nor old!
-(Ugly, well, one hopes not. ;))
+(Beauty is in the eyes of the beholder.)

-Inspired by her stay in Brussels, and her crush on Monsieur Heger, I can’t help but feel The Professor is nothing but Charlotte’s romantic fantasy about herself together with him, living happily ever after in a sort of perfect dream world.
-In real life, she couldn’t get him (as far as I’m aware – she sent him letters, but did he send her any?), but in her book, with a few changes to names and circumstances, they can be together.
+Inspired by her stay in Brussels, and her crush on Monsieur Héger, I can’t help but feel The Professor is nothing but Charlotte’s romantic fantasy about herself together with him, living happily ever after in a sort of perfect dream world.
+In real life, she couldn’t get him (she sent him letters, but he didn’t reciprocate), but in her book, with a few changes to names and circumstances, they can be together.

 Oh well, at least The Professor is relatively short: 199 pages, and yes, I do think I understand Charlotte Brontë a little bit more now.
 Possibly.